SOC - Sociology

 SOC 559.
 Successful Aging: Theory, Research and Practice (3).

 Cross-listed as AGE 559, PSY 559, and SCWK 559.
 Reviews current interventions which promote successful aging.
 Theoretical bases of this work in biomedical and life span/developmental psychology are featured.
 Intended for students in the College of Health Professions, Liberal Arts & Sciences and Engineering.
 Course includes diversity content.
 Prerequisite: AGE 100, or PSY 111, or SCWK 201, or SOC 111.

 Study in a specialized area of sociology emphasizing student research projects.
 Includes deviant behavior, political sociology and the family.
-Repeatable for a maximum of 6 hours credit.
+Repeatable for a total of 6 credit hours.
 Prerequisites: SOC 111, instructor's consent, and substantive area course.

 Gives the student further research skills in an area of special interest.
 All students are under the direction of a member of the graduate faculty who guides them in developing research skills.
 Prerequisites: SOC 512 or equivalent and instructor's consent.

 For the advanced student capable of doing independent work in an area of special interest.
 Prerequisites: 15 hours of sociology and instructor's consent.

 SOC 711.
 Sociological Theory (3).